 - What time should all gadgets be turned off every night?

-d) Decide on consequences while setting up the plan.
-The Family Media Plan should also account for the consequences of breaking the mutually decided family rules – such as cutting gadget use time the next day or the next week if extra time is used on a particular day.
+d) Decide on consequences.
+The Family Media Plan should also account for the consequences of breaking the mutually decided family rules such as cutting gadget use time the next day or the next week if extra time is used on a particular day.

-3. Make sleep a priority in your family: Adults require 7 to 8 hours while children require anywhere between 9 and 11 hours of sleep per night.
-According to Dr. Anisha Abraham, clinical psychologist at the American Mission Hospital, Bahrain, “A fixed bed-time routine needs to be followed.
+3. Make sleep a priority in your family.
+Adults require 7-8 hours while children require 9-11 hours of sleep every day.
+According to Dr. Anisha Abraham, clinical psychologist at the American Mission Hospital, Bahrain, “A fixed bedtime routine needs to be followed.
 Set appropriate and consistent bedtimes for everyone in the family and stick to them.”

-4. Be a good digital role model: “As parents, it is extremely important for us to demonstrate healthy screen-viewing habits to our children” adds Dr Abraham.
-Research corroborates the importance of setting a good example—65% of children whose parents have an electronic device (smartphone, tablet, computer, laptop) in their bedroom also have one device in their own bedroom.
+4. Be a good digital role model.
+“As parents, it's extremely important for us to demonstrate healthy screen-viewing habits to our children” adds Dr Abraham.
+Research corroborates the importance of setting a good example—65% of children whose parents have an electronic device (smartphone, tablet, or laptop) in their bedroom also have one device in their own bedroom.
 Children are also acutely aware of their parents’ disengagement from each other.
 They observe what happens when parents are talking about something important and one parent answers a call mid-conversation.

 - To achieve balance between screen- time and family-time at an individual level, you could turn off notifications, disable auto-play, make effort pacts, and reclaim your life

-- To achieve balance between screen-time and family-time with your child, you could co-view or co-play, become media literate, educate your child, teach self-regulation and good digital hygiene, and encourage face-to-face interactions
+- • To achieve balance between screen time and family time with your child, you could co-view or co-play, become media literate and help your child learn about self-regulation and good digital hygiene.

-- To achieve balance between screen-time and family-time as a family, do a screen audit, develop a family media plan, prioritise sleep, and be a good digital role model
+- To achieve balance between screen-time and family-time as a family, do a screen audit, develop a family media plan, prioritize sleep and be a good digital role model

 What you can do right away

-- Today, when you return home from work, spend one hour connecting with your child without any gadgets.
+- Today, spend 20 minutes connecting with your child without any gadgets.
 Sign up for the #GadgetFreeHour challenge.

 About the expert: